 GettingSmart.com regularly features content about what is possible in education and lifelong learning.
 We aim to empower educators and leaders in envisioning and implementing innovative change in their classrooms, on campuses and in companies.
 Part of this coverage is highlighting the important and inspiring work accomplished by our friends, partners and board members.

 We welcome guest posts!
 For more information on submitting a guest blog, see our Guest Submission and Guidelines page.
 Our voice is conversational, and our content is positive, practical and forward-leaning.
 Our goal is to publish thought leadership pieces that are ‘evergreen’ or continually relevant in nature.
 (Note that we do not accept posts that use sales language.)
-If you already know what you’re going to write about, please submit your piece to Editor using the Getting Smart blog template.
+If you already know what you’re going to write about, please submit your piece using the Writing Submission form here and add a link to your edited version of the Getting Smart blog template.

 As we learned in 2020, things are unpredictable.
-We want to remain nimble when it comes to the content we’re focused on sharing in 2021, so we don’t have monthly topics but instead are highlight a few of the topics that we love to think, write and read about at Getting Smart:
+Going forward, we want to remain nimble when it comes to the content we’re focused on sharing, so we don’t have monthly topics but instead are highlighting a few of the topics that we love to think, write and read about at Getting Smart:

 Difference Making: This topic is near and dear to our hearts.
 We believe that powerful learning experiences can and will change the future — through our exploration of difference making we highlight schools, organizations, students and mindsets that make purpose-based learning and contribution the core of education.

 This could be a profile of an edleader or student who is a difference maker, a piece about why purpose-based learning needs to be adopted in all schools or a way in which curriculum teaches to the United Nation’s Sustainable Development Goals (SDGs).
 We love hearing about the SDGs and would happily consider reflections on those as well.